 Your introduction and conclusion act as bridges that transport your readers from their own lives into the “place” of your analysis.
 If your readers pick up your paper about education in the autobiography of Frederick Douglass, for example, they need a transition to help them leave behind the world of Chapel Hill, television, e-mail, and The Daily Tar Heel and to help them temporarily enter the world of nineteenth-century American slavery.
 By providing an introduction that helps your readers make a transition between their own world and the issues you will be writing about, you give your readers the tools they need to get into your topic and care about what you are saying.
 Similarly, once you’ve hooked your readers with the introduction and offered evidence to prove your thesis, your conclusion can provide a bridge to help your readers make the transition back to their daily lives.
 (See our handout on conclusions.)

 You never get a second chance to make a first impression.
 The opening paragraph of your paper will provide your readers with their initial impressions of your argument, your writing style, and the overall quality of your work.
 A vague, disorganized, error-filled, off-the-wall, or boring introduction will probably create a negative impression.
 On the other hand, a concise, engaging, and well-written introduction will start your readers off thinking highly of you, your analytical skills, your writing, and your paper.

 Your introduction is an important road map for the rest of your paper.
 Your introduction conveys a lot of information to your readers.
 You can let them know what your topic is, why it is important, and how you plan to proceed with your discussion.
-In most academic disciplines, your introduction should contain a thesis that will assert your main argument.
-It should also, ideally, give the reader a sense of the kinds of information you will use to make that argument and the general organization of the paragraphs and pages that will follow.
+In many academic disciplines, your introduction should contain a thesis that will assert your main argument.
+Your introduction should also give the reader a sense of the kinds of information you will use to make that argument and the general organization of the paragraphs and pages that will follow.
 After reading your introduction, your readers should not have any major surprises in store when they read the main body of your paper.